Nautilus expects higher sales as COVID-19 drives exercise equipment boom

-April 8 (Reuters) - Nautilus Inc on Wednesday forecast higher sales for the first quarter, as the coronavirus-driven stay-at-home boosted demand for its exercise equipment.
+(Reuters) - Nautilus Inc (NLS.N) on Wednesday forecast higher sales for the first quarter, as the coronavirus-driven stay-at-home boosted demand for its exercise equipment.

-Shares of the company, which competes with Peloton Interactive Inc, surged 30% in extended trading.
+Shares of the company, which competes with Peloton Interactive Inc (PTON.O), surged 30% in extended trading.

 Nautilus said it expects first-quarter net sales to rise 11% from a year earlier to $94 million, the first increase in more than a year, as people turn to at-home exercise equipment because of restrictions on movement.